Inflect logo

 Direct Cloud On-Ramps0 – as of September 2025Nearest hub is Chengdu; private transport is required.

-Power CostUS$0.08/kWh – as of June 2025Competitive rates supported by hydroelectric capacity.
+Power Cost$0.08/kWh – as of June 2025Competitive rates supported by hydroelectric capacity.

 Disaster RiskLow (3.0/10) – as of September 2025River flooding is the primary geographical concern.

-Tax IncentivesNo – as of September 2025Standard corporate structures apply to digital infrastructure.
+Tax IncentivesNo – as of September 2025Standard corporate structures apply to infrastructure.

-Sales Tax13% VAT – as of September 2025Standard rate with 6% or 9% for specific services.
+Sales Tax13% VAT – as of September 2025Standard rate with tiered options for items.

 Network & Connectivity Ecosystem

-Carrier Density & Carrier Neutrality: Carrier count: ~10 carriers as of September 2025.
-While the market features heavy participation from major state providers, international players offer diverse routing and managed services to support multi-carrier strategies.
+Carrier Density & Carrier Neutrality: Carrier count: over 10 carriers as of September 2025.
+Major state-owned providers lead the market, while international managed service players provide the diverse routing and multi-carrier strategies required to ensure professional-grade uptime.

 Direct Cloud On-Ramps: 0, enabling access to 0 cloud regions as of September 2025.
-There are no direct public cloud on-ramps located within the city.
-Most deployments utilize private transport or high-speed waves to reach established on-ramp hubs in Chengdu or Guangzhou.
+There are no direct public cloud on-ramps located within the city limits.
+Most deployments utilize high-speed waves or private transport to reach established on-ramp hubs in Chengdu.

 Power Analysis

-Power in Chongqing is relatively stable due to its proximity to massive hydroelectric projects along the Yangtze River, though the local grid still utilizes coal for base load capacity.
+Power in Chongqing is stable and benefits from the city’s proximity to massive hydroelectric projects along the Yangtze River.

-Average Cost Of Power: US$0.08/kWh, as of June 2025.
-These rates are competitive for a major municipality and provide a predictable cost floor for high-density compute clusters.
+Average Cost Of Power: Industrial electricity is $0.08/kWh as of June 2025.
+These rates are highly competitive for a major municipality and provide a predictable cost floor for high-density compute clusters.
 This pricing allows for a lower total cost of ownership compared to coastal hubs.

-Power Grid Reliability: The grid is well-engineered with redundant supply lines feeding major industrial parks.
-Most Tier III facilities in the region utilize multi-substation support to mitigate the risk of localized outages.
+Power Grid Reliability: The grid is well-engineered with redundant supply lines feeding major industrial parks as of September 2025.
+Most Tier III facilities in the region utilize multi-substation support to manage the risk of localized outages.

 Market Access, Business & Tax Climate

 Proximity To Key Business Districts: Data centers are concentrated in the Liangjiang New Area and Yubei.
-These districts are the engines for local industry, requiring low-latency links for smart factory and edge computing applications.
+These districts are the engines for local industry, requiring low-latency links for smart factory and edge computing applications as of September 2025.

 Regional Market Reach: A deployment here effectively serves the entire Sichuan Basin.
-It also provides a strategic failover point for operations based in Chengdu.
+It also provides a strategic failover point for operations based in Chengdu or other western hubs.

-Tax Advantage For Data Centers: The city remains a central focus of the Western Development Strategy which streamlines infrastructure support for large digital projects.
-This alignment provides indirect benefits through prioritized permitting and government-backed industrial park facilities.
+Tax Advantage For Data Centers: While direct financial incentives for data center operators are limited, the city is a focus of the Western Development Strategy.
+This alignment provides indirect benefits through prioritized permitting and government-supported industrial park facilities to streamline infrastructure support.

 Natural Disaster Risk

 Chongqing maintains a Low risk profile with a score of 3.0/10 as of September 2025.
-Its mountainous geography provides protection from many coastal threats, though its river systems require specific site diligence.
+The mountainous geography provides protection from many coastal threats, though river systems require specific site diligence.

-Other hazards such as coastal flooding and tsunamis are not material factors for this location.
+Other hazards such as coastal flooding and tsunamis reflect regional proxy data and are not material factors for this inland location.
 All risk data is current as of September 2025.

 WHY CHOOSE US?Helping You Find Connectivity Solutions For Your Business